 Moving into a relationship in Germany

 The pace at which a relationship evolves is also down to the individuals.
-However, generally speaking, couples in Germany usually live together for months or even years before they decide to get married.
+However, generally speaking, German couples usually live together for months or even years before they decide to get married in Germany.
 Traditionally, a man would ask a woman’s father for permission to marry her.
 Although this is no longer necessary, many Germans continue to do so out of respect.

 The role of the family in dating